eformsignen/eformsignen.github.io/help/chapter4.rst

 Check
 --------------------

-The Check component is used to check whether an item is checked or not.
-This component is similar to the Radio component, but the Check component is used for checking the status of an item (whether it is checked or not) while the Radio component is used for checking which item among multiple items is checked.
+The Check field is used to check whether an item is checked or not.
+This field is similar to the Radio field, but the Check field is used for checking the status of an item (whether it is checked or not) while the Radio field is used for checking which item among multiple items is checked.

 .. tip::

-   **Difference between check and radio components**
+   **Difference between check and radio fields**

-   You can select multiple items for check components, but not for radio components.
+   You can select multiple items for check fields, but not for radio fieldss.

-When data is downloaded in the CSV format, the Check component’s input value is displayed as follows:
+When data is downloaded in the CSV format, the Check field’s input value is displayed as follows:

 -  When the item is checked: true

 -  When the item is not checked: false

-In Word and PowerPoint, the Check component is shown in a rectangular shape.
+In Word and PowerPoint, the Check field is shown in a rectangular shape.
 Make sure to enter data inside the rectangular shape.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/check-component-properties-1_web.png
-   :alt: Setting Check Component Properties
+   :alt: Setting Check Field Properties
    :width: 250px

 **① ID**

-Each Check component must be given a different ID.
-If multiple check components are given the same ID, then only the value of the last component is displayed.
+Each Check field must be given a different ID.
+If multiple check fields are given the same ID, then only the value of the last field is displayed.

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Items**

 You can enter the text to be displayed in the item.
-You can also add multiple check components so that multiple items can be selected.
+You can also add multiple check fields so that multiple items can be selected.

 **④ Checked Style**

-You can specify the style of each component in **Component Properties**.
+You can specify the style of each field in **Field Properties**.
 The check box is set as the default style, and you can change it to another style (radio button or red circle).

 The below example shows how checks are displayed according to the selected style.